cloudcyborg/environment-api/README.md

 This comes in handy when you have environment specific logic.
 Eg. a different logic for a sandbox and a different one for Production.
 Or, maybe differnt URLs from a custom setting based on whether you're in a UAT sandbox, or a DEV sandbox.

 Instead of manually hardcoding environment names or writing queries, you can use this API.
+Configuring this is just a one-time activity.
+See below for details.

 ## Usage